Frontend-io/documentation/tutorials/receiving-money.md

 -X POST
 ```

+Transactions can be initialised via different payment methods - Paystack Inline, Paystack Standard and Paystack Charge*.

 ### Payment Parameters

-The most important fields in the request body are the amount to be charged and the customer email.
+The most important fields in the request body are the `amount` to be charged and the customer `email`.

-If your application does not require customer emails, you can generate an email for the transaction with any unique identifier from your system like phone number or customer id: 0801245679@yoursite.com or j239dj3hn9393@yourapp.com.
+If your application does not require customer emails, you can generate an `email` for the transaction with any unique identifier from your system like phone number or customer id: 08001234567@yoursite.com or j239dj3hn9393@yourapp.com.

-It is helpful if the identifier is unique to the customer for all transactions by the customer so that you can track the customer transaction history on your paystack dashboard.
+The identifier should be unique to the customer for all their transactions so that you can track the customer transaction history on your Paystack dashboard.

-You can add a reference to the request body which you use to identify this transaction on your own system.
+You can add a `reference` to the request body which you use to identify this transaction on your own system.
 If you don't send a reference, Paystack will generate one for you for that transaction.
-Also transaction references must be unique for each transaction, otherwise you will get a Duplicate transaction error.
+Also transaction references must be unique for each transaction, otherwise you will get a "Duplicate transaction" error.

-The amount values that you pass to Paystack must be in kobo.
+The `amount` values that you pass to Paystack must be in kobo.
 To convert a Naira value to kobo, multiply by 100.
 So if you wanted to charge N100, the amount value to send will be 10000.

 ###Adding Extra Information to the Payment Request

 Sometimes you want to pass extra information to your transaction.
-The initialization request body accepts a metadata object in which you can add other information you want.
-You can pass the object directly into the metadata.
-You can also use custom_fields array within the metadata.
+The initialization request body accepts a `metadata` object in which you can add other information you want.
+You can pass the object directly into the `metadata`.
+You can also use `custom_fields` array within the metadata.
 Custom fields is an array of objects.
-The values you pass in the custom_fields array will displayed in the transaction details on the Paystack dashboard.
+The values you pass in the `custom_fields` array will displayed in the transaction details on the Paystack Dashboard and on the customer's receipt.

-A transaction initialization object with metadata will look like this:
+A transaction initialization object with `metadata` will look like this:

 ```JSON
 {